marpledata/marple-installation/README.md

 2. Set the marple container version to the latest version, e.g. `2.6.0`
 3. `docker-compose pull`
 4. `docker-compose up -d`
-5. Verify that Marple is the latest version by checking the "About" screen
+5. Verify that Marple is the latest version by checking the "Settings" → "About" screen